-Criticism of Trump trade tariffs intensifies
+US tariffs a dangerous game, says EU

 - Four reasons Trump is hanging tough on trade

+Mr Ross said the president could lift the tariffs or alter them at any time: "We continue to be quite willing and indeed eager to have discussions with all those parties."

+On 18 May, the EU told the WTO it planned to impose counter measures affecting goods worth almost €3bn.
+If approved by the 28 member states, the sanctions will come into effect in mid-June.

-What economic effect will all this have?
+What will the economic effect be?

 Canada, Mexico and the EU together exported $23bn (£17bn) worth of steel and aluminium to the US in 2017 - nearly half of the $48bn of total steel and aluminium imports last year.